Blog · Analysis · Last reviewed June 23, 2026

 The test is institutional.
 Can the organization explain where the world came from?
 Can it show which real evidence anchors it?
 Can it identify what the world leaves out?
 Can independent evaluators reproduce or challenge the scenarios?
 Can harmed people find the accountable actor when simulated confidence fails in physical space?

 The future of AI will not only be written in prompts.
 It will be rehearsed in generated worlds.
-The important work is to keep those worlds from becoming closed theaters where machines learn to trust their own dreams before the rest of us are asked to live with the consequences.
+The important work is to keep those worlds from becoming closed theaters where machines learn from self-generated rehearsals before the rest of us are asked to live with the consequences.

 Sources